tinesoft/generator-ngx-library/README.md

 6. publish the package :package: on [npm registry](https://npmjs.com) (you must be [logged in](https://docs.npmjs.com/cli/adduser) to npm)
 7. build and deploy :rocket: the demo application in `demo/dist` to `gh-pages` branch

-The demo application will be available at : `https://USERNAME.github.io/REPO_NAME/`
+The demo application will be available at : `https://USERNAME.github.io/REPO_NAME/` (provided you chose to generate one).

+The documentation will be available at : `https://USERNAME.github.io/REPO_NAME/doc/` (provided you chose to generate one) or at `https://USERNAME.github.io/REPO_NAME/`, if you chose to skip demo application generation.

 # Support